DIY Power Bank Circuit

 red led charging signal for charging mobile phone power bank

-Blue color LED indicates the charge complete,
+Blue colour LED indicates the charge is complete.

 blue led charging complete signal for mobile phone power bank